f500/ansible-php_xdebug/README.md

 php_xdebug
 ========

-Install xdebug extension for PHP5 and PHP7
+Install xdebug extension for PHP

 Requirements
 ------------

-Debian Wheezy or Jessie with the package python-pycurl and python-software-properties installed.
+Debian Wheezy with the package python-pycurl and python-software-properties installed.

 Role Variables
 --------------